-Surveys conducted by specific county health departments with the assistance of the Regional Water Board staff indicate that discharges from septic tanks in specific areas are resulting in health hazards and water quality impairment.
+Surveys conducted by local regulatory agencies with the assistance of the Regional Water Board staff indicate that discharges from septic tanks in specific areas are resulting in health hazards and water quality impairment.
 In accordance with the provisions of this policy, the Regional Water Board hereby prohibits the discharge of wastes from new septic tanks in the Jacoby Creek and Old Arcata Road areas in Humboldt County unless all provisions of the above policy are met without waiver.